 It’s a bit of a scary name, and you may not be comfortable putting an acid on your skin, but in fact, hyaluronic acid is a naturally occurring substance in the body.
 It is found in the skin and plays a significant role in the skin’s hydration – one molecule can hold 1,000 times its weight in water!

 Although we already have an amount of hyaluronic acid in our skin, the body’s natural production of it slows down as we age.
 This is why ageing skin often looks dehydrated and dry – and why boosting the skin can give a plumper and more youthful appearance.
 The more acid the skin has, the more water it can retain.

 How can hyaluronic acid be used on the skin?

 While topical application is a good place to start, hyaluronic acid cannot penetrate into the deeper layers of the skin so the benefits will only touch the surface.
 With the use of injections, the acid can infiltrate the dermis of the skin for more effective results.
-This technique can be used in certain problem areas on the face to plump up the skin or target areas which need deep hydration.
+This technique can be used in certain problem areas on the face, such as round the eyes, to plump up the skin or target areas which need deep hydration.